joelaguero/sandbox/battleship/README.md

 ## What I Learned

 - Pick a helper library early on and stick with it.
 I ended up going with Lodash, but didn't start using it until about half-way through the project.
 This resulted in a mixture of helper methods and manual methods (i.e. using provided methods like `_.every` or `_.some` vs. writing my own with a `for` loop).
+- I ran into a bug where the ship coordinates were changing retroactively.
+This was because the coordinates were being stored as references.
+I fixed this by using lodash's clone method before modifying the coordinates.